coimbrastudios/framework/Documentation~/Index.md

 ## List of Contents

 - `Actor`: meant to be used as the main script for any `GameObject`, as if we were extending the `GameObject` class itself.
 See also the `ActorComponentBase` to properly initialize components that requires an `Actor`.
+An example is provided:
+    - `DebugOnly`: makes an `Actor` always be destroyed in release builds.
 - `Addressables` Helpers: some extra types to make working with it even easier.
     - `AssetReferenceComponentRestriction`: filters any `AssetReference` to only show `GameObject` with the specified components.
     - `AssetReferenceScene`: `AssetReference` that only accepts `SceneAsset` objects.